 Microsoft Windows 10 Pro 64 Bit OEM is available for $142.75 on a PC disc.
 The license is valid till the life of your computer, and it includes all updates to come out during that period as well as Microsoft Office 2016 Home & Student Edition which comes with 1-year free access to support services such as phone or email customer service and technical assistance by certified experts if needed.

 Windows 10 Enterprise

 Windows 10 Enterprise is the best version of Windows for businesses and IT departments.
-Windows Enterprise is a special edition that can only be purchased in big quantities.
+The Microsofts Windows Enterprise is a special edition that can only be purchased in big quantities.
 If you want to buy a gaming PC, you won’t be able to buy Windows Enterprise on your own.

 Microsoft designed it for usage in large networks and offices.
 Volume licensing and security features do not benefit single users as they are meant for groups of people who will share the software between them.
 Although it has been observed that Windows Enterprise is more expensive and offers more capabilities, this is not the case.
 However, the feature that this edition offers is beneficial to Enterprise operations such as administering a network of PCs online.

 Finally, we do not recommend using Windows 10 Enterprise for gaming because it lacks some gaming features and performance enhancements, as well as being expensive and difficult to purchase.

 Since Windows 10 Enterprise is an enterprise solution with a customizable price and does not have a price tag.
 As such, it can be purchased by anyone who has the budget to afford it.
 The pricing for this product ranges from $5 up to $10 per device depending on which type of license you purchase.

 This means that if your company purchases 100 licenses for Windows 10 Enterprise at once, then each individual will pay only about three dollars instead of ten or fifty-five as they would otherwise do in other situations where there’s a set cost associated with licensing software.